Skip to content

 Bologna

 Nostalgia has a great place in Bologna.
-Centuries of history are recalled in its historical centre, which extends over 350 acres and houses many medieval architectural sites worth visiting.
+The city’s historical centre, which extends over 350 acres and houses many medieval architectural sites worth visiting, recalls centuries of history.

-One of the most popular attractions in the historical centre is the Piazza Maggiore, which is one of the largest and oldest squares in Italy.
-It is the main square in the city and features the Fountain of Neptune, just in the centre.
+One of the most popular attractions in the historical centre is the Piazza Maggiore, one of Italy’s largest and oldest squares.
+The city’s main square features the Fountain of Neptune, which is just in the centre.
 The Piazza Maggiore is also flanked by the Palazzo Comunale (the City Hall) and the Basilica di San Petronio, with its unfinished façade that looks like a puzzle with a missing piece.

 The historical centre is also home to the Pinacoteca Nazionale di Bologna—an art gallery that showcases a collection of Italian paintings dating between the 13th and 19th centuries.
 There is also the Archaeological Museum, which features some of the city’s ancient artefacts.
 History buffs will surely love the historical centre of Bologna!